ibm-wm-transition/universalmessaging-prometheus-jmx-exporter-config/README.md

 **sag_um_topic_disk_usage_bytes**, should be smaller then X, use case specific.
 X can be- 500MB, 1GB, etc.

+**sag_um_topic_durable_outstanding_total**, should be smaller then X, use case specific.
+X can be 10 000, 100 000, etc. If threshold is exceeded that means events are piling up in the durable and this can lead to heap\disk\performance problems.

-**sag_um_topic_durable_connection_pending_total**, if number is constantly high > X, this can be an indication that client is processing events slow.
+**sag_um_topic_durable_pending_total**, if number is constantly high > X, this can be an indication that client is processing events slow.
 X can be use case specific- 100, 200, etc.

 ### Queue
 **sag_um_queue_events_total**, should be smaller then X, use case specific.
 X can be 10 000, 100 000, etc. If threshold is exceeded that means events are piling up in the system and this can lead to heap\disk\performance problems.